For successful businesses, a data-driven supply chain not only means gathering a mountain of information but also achieving a 365-degree view of it.

 And with the level of precision and detail available through data collection sources such as IoT devices, those views can be incredibly detailed and rewarding.

-In this article, we will discuss what today's data-driven supply chain entails, particularly through the use of "Internet of Things" (IoT) sources, as well as the benefits of a data-driven supply chain strategy for thriving in the Big Data business world.
+In this article, we will discuss what today's data-driven supply chain entails, as well as the benefits of a data-driven supply chain strategy for thriving in the Big Data business world.

 A 'data-driven supply chain' is supply chain quality management based on the collection and analysis of product information from every important point of production.